deepakgonda/sails-hook-kue-based-jobs/README.md

 * `markStuckJobAsFailPeriod` :

     Time in milliseconds after the active job which is somehow stuck will be marked as failed.
+Default value set to 5 Mins.